-1.4 Limitations of quantum computing
+1.4.
+Limitations and recent improvements

-Many of the proposed algorithms are presumed to operate on fault-tolerant quantum computers [17, 49, 52, 53].
-Although the theory is promising, noise and decoherence on present quantum devices result in high error rates.
-Consequently, foundational algorithms, such as HHL, are unable to be supported on modern quantum hardware [30].
-The coherence time of a device is the range of time during which the quantum device reliably maintains its state such that the results obtained are within reason [54, 55].
-Circuits whose runtime exceeds this coherence time output solutions that contain too much noise to be useful.
-The sensitivity to the environment makes it difficult to scale quantum algorithms, as they require large numbers of qubits.
+Many of the proposed algorithms are presumed to operate on fault-tolerant quantum computers [17, 48, 53, 54].
+Although the theory is promising, noise and decoherence in present quantum devices result in high error rates.
+Consequently, foundational algorithms, such as HHL, cannot be supported on modern quantum hardware [30].
+The coherence time of a device is the range of time during which the quantum device reliably maintains its state such that the results obtained are within reason [55, 56].
+Circuits whose runtime exceeds this coherence time output solutions that contain excessive noise, making them unusable.
+The sensitivity to the environment makes it challenging to scale quantum algorithms, as they require a large number of qubits.
 As a result, the aforementioned quantum CFD algorithms must be simulated.

-The limitations in current quantum hardware is denoted Noisy Intermediate-Scale Quantum (NISQ).
-These limitations have driven research towards hybrid variational quantum algorithms (VQAs) for both adiabatic and gate-based quantum computing [56].
-The adiabatic configuration models the system as an energy minimization problem cast as an Ising Hamiltonian [57].
-However, this approach is unable to adapt to allow control over precision and other parameters [58].
+The limitations in current quantum hardware are denoted as Noisy Intermediate-Scale Quantum (NISQ).
+These limitations have driven research towards hybrid variational quantum algorithms (VQAs) for both adiabatic and gate-based quantum computing [57].
+The adiabatic configuration models the system as an energy minimization problem cast as an Ising Hamiltonian [58].
+However, this approach is unable to adapt to allow control over precision and other parameters [59].

 Gate-based VQAs are proposed as near-term replacements for HHL without the quantum advantage.
-Demirdjian et al. [59] solved the 1D advection-diffusion equation via Carleman linearization with reasonable accuracy.
-This approach uses a variational quantum linear solver [60] to compute the solution.
-Lubasch et al. [61] demonstrated VQAs may account for nonlinear effects.
-However, beyond a certain circuit depth in noisy devices, VQAs are unlikely to outperform optimal classical counterparts on combinatorial problems [62].
+Demirdjian et al. [60] solved the 1D advection-diffusion equation via Carleman linearization with reasonable accuracy.
+This approach uses a variational quantum linear solver [61] to compute the solution.
+Lubasch et al. [62] demonstrated that VQAs may account for nonlinear effects.
+However, beyond a certain circuit depth in noisy devices, VQAs are unlikely to outperform optimal classical counterparts [63].
 Thus, methods to reduce the circuit depth and number of quantum gates applied are beneficial.